Pocketkid2/TheChosenDownloader/README.md

 The `--season` and `--episode` arguments are optional.
 If they are not provided, the script will return results for all seasons and episodes.

 The `--audio_language`, `--subtitle_language`, and `--video_quality` arguments are required.
 The script will return results that match the provided audio language, subtitle language, and video quality.
+See `list_languages.py` script for details on finding available language codes.

 The results are sorted by season and episode number.